 DRIVEN BY MOTORS AND AIRFOIL

-In contrast to electric VTOL concepts, which only generate the lift during flight through the propellers, this concept uses additional wings for the lift to save energy during the flight, which is extremely important for electric drives.
+In contrast to multicopters, which only generatelift during flight through the propellers, this concept also uses wings for lift in order to save energy during the flight, which plays an important role in electric drives.

-If the engine should fail, the sailing properties can be used for an emergency landing like an airplane.
+If the engines should fail, the sailing properties can be used for an emergency landing just like an airplane.

 TILTABLE ROTORS FOR FLEXIBLE FLIGHT

-When taking off vertically, the horizontal alignment of all three engines generates lift and the aircraft takes off.
-By gradually tilting the two front rotors, propulsion is generated like in a twin-engine aircraft.
-Higher flight speed than conventional concepts (multicopters, "flight taxis") can be achieved and the energy consumption is lower.
+During vertical take-off, the horizontal alignment of all three rotors generates lift and the aircraft takes off.
+By gradually tilting the two front rotors, propulsion is generated like in a twin-engine airplane.
+Higher flight speed than helicopters or multicopters can be achieved and the energy consumption is lower.

-- Maximized buoyancy, the entire aircraft body provides buoyancy (up to 90% buoyancy, conventional aircraft with fuselage, wings and tail plane up to 50% buoyancy).
+- Maximized uplift, the entire aircraft body provides uplift (up to 90% uplift, conventional aircraft with fuselage, wings and tail plane up to 50% uplift).